CodeYourFuture/immersive-go-course/http-auth/README.md

 </ul>
 ```

 Try putting some HTML into the query params or body.
-You'll see that it is interpreted as HTML:
+We'll see that it is interpreted as HTML:

 ```
 > curl -i 'http://localhost:8080?foo=<strong>bar</strong>'